spothero/hyper/README.rst

 ==============

 Please be warned: ``hyper`` is in a very early alpha.
 You *will* encounter bugs when using it.
 In addition, there are very many rough edges.
-With that said, please try it out in your applications: I need your feedback to fix the bugs and file down the rough edges.

 Versions
 ========